Opendigitalradio/ODR-AudioEnc/README.md

     make
     sudo make install

-If you want to use the JACK input, please use
+If you want to use the JACK and libVLC input, please use

-    ./configure --enable-jack
+    ./configure --enable-jack --enable-vlc

 * See the possible scenarios below on how to use the tools
 * use mot-encoder to encode images into MOT Slideshow